Friday the 13th (1980 film): Retrospective

-Gender of villain

-The film has spurred critical discussion in regard to its villain being female, a plot point examined at length by film scholar Carol J. Clover in her book Men, Women, and Chainsaws.
-Clover notes the revelation of Pamela Voorhees as the killer as "the most dramatic case of pulling out the gender rug" in horror film history.
-Commenting on the first-person point-of-view shots from the killer, Clover writes: "'We' [the audience] stalk and kill a number of teenagers over the course of an hour of movie time without even knowing who 'we' are; we are invited, by conventional expectation and by glimpses of 'our' own bodily partsa heavily booted foot, a roughly gloved handto suppose that 'we' are male, but 'we' are revealed, at the film's end, as a woman."

-On the killer's identity, Dimare has noted:
+Accolades

 Legacy

 Contemporary scholars in film criticism, such as Tony Williams, have credited Friday the 13th for initiating the subgenre of the "stalker" or slasher film.
 Cultural critic Graham Thompson also considers the film as a template, along with John Carpenter's Halloween (1978), that "instigated a rush" of films of its type, in which young people away from supervision are systematically stalked and murdered by a masked villain.
+The character of Alice has also been noted as a prominent example and "standardization" of the "final girl" trope in slasher films.

 While critical reception of the film has been varied in the years since its release, it has attained a significant cult following.
-In 2017, Complex ranked the film ninth in a list of the best slasher films of all time.
+In 2017, Complex ranked the film ninth in a list of the best slasher films of all time, while Entertainment Weekly ranked it fourth in a list of twenty-one films compiled in 2024.
+The same year, Paste magazine ranked it the twenty-fourth best slasher film of all time in a list of fifty films.
+Also in 2024, Vulture declared it one of the most influential slasher films of all time, noting: "Bloody, shocking, and with a final cliffhanger jump scare, it’s no wonder this turned into one of horror’s most enduring and successful franchises of all time...
+Though Friday the 13th draws heavily from slashers that came before it, it does firm up established rules that would later become commonplace—particularly, that premarital sex equals a vicious demise."

 Film scholar Matt Hills wrote of the film's legacy: "Friday the 13th has not just been critically positioned as intellectually lacking, it has been othered and devalued in line with the conventional aesthetic norms of the academy and official film culture, said to lack originality and artfulness, to possess no nominated or recognized auteur, and to be grossly sensationalist in its focus on Tom Savini's gory special effects."
 The film was nominated in 2001 for AFI's 100 Years...
 100 Thrills.

-In April 2018, Camp No-Be-Bo-Sco, where the film was shot, held "Crystal Lake Tours," an event dedicated to the making of the film which brought attendees to nine of the filming locations on the property.
+Friday the 13th has had multiple revival screenings since its original release: On July 13, 2007, it was screened for the first time on Blairstown's Main Street in the very theater which appears shortly after the opening credits.
+Overflowing crowds forced the Blairstown Theater Festival, the sponsoring organization, to add an extra screening.
+A 35th anniversary screening was held in the Griffith Park Zoo as part of the Great Horror Campout on March 13, 2015.
+In April 2018, Camp No-Be-Bo-Sco, where the film was shot, held Crystal Lake Tours, an event dedicated to the making of the film which brought attendees to nine of the filming locations on the property.
 The event was attended by actress Adrienne King, who recounted the making of the film to fans.
+On June 13, 2025, Paramount reissued the film theatrically for one day only in theaters across the United States in celebration of its 45th anniversary.